-The throttle safety switch is designed to stop the engine whenever all pressure is removed from the throttle lever and the throttle cable or valves do not return to the normal closed position.
+The throttle safety switch is designed to limit engine speed to 2400 RPM whenever all pressure is removed from the throttle lever and the throttle cable or throttle valves do not return to the normal closed position.
+If the throttle lever is depressed with a throttle valve error, the Malfunction Indicator Lamp will come on and vehicle speed will be limited to 18 MPH (29 km/h).